bennybp/BPModule/dox/documenting.md

 doxygen
 ~~~
 in the Pulsar root directory should be sufficient to generate Python API
-documentation from the doc strings of the Python files.
+documentation from the doc strings of the Python files (and also gives you the
+C++ API documentation and user's/developer's manual).

 \note I am in no stretch of the imagination an expert in either documentation
 program (less so with `Sphinx`).
 The above comments reflect my experience with